madeinoz67/bank-statement-separator/docs/getting-started/configuration.md

 ## Configuration Overview

 The system uses environment variables for configuration, managed through a `.env` file.
-With 40+ configuration options, you can customize every aspect of the processing pipeline.
+With 70+ configuration options, you can customize every aspect of the processing pipeline.

+!!! tip "Interactive Configuration Help"
+    Use the new `env-help` command for comprehensive environment variable documentation:

+    ```bash
+    # Show all environment variables with descriptions and defaults
+    uv run bank-statement-separator env-help

+    # Filter by category for focused help
+    uv run bank-statement-separator env-help --category llm
+    uv run bank-statement-separator env-help --category processing
+    uv run bank-statement-separator env-help --category paperless
+    ```

-!!! tip "Configuration Template"
+!!! info "Configuration Template"
     Copy `.env.example` to `.env` to get started with default values and comprehensive documentation for all options.

 ## Core Configuration